 In 1960, four years after they broke up, Martin and Lewis briefly reunited, seemingly without prearrangement.
 Both were performing separate acts at the Sands Hotel in Las Vegas, a club they frequently played while they were together.
 Lewis caught Martin's closing act and Martin introduced his former partner to the audience, bringing him on stage.
 For about 15 minutes, they joked a bit and sang a duet of "Come Back to Me".
 However, the reunion was never duplicated.
 Later in 1960, when Lewis was rushing to finish The Bellboy and was too exhausted to perform his stage act, Martin replaced him.
 The two were also filmed laughing together in 1961 outside Eddie Fisher's opening at the Cocoanut Grove nightclub in Los Angeles.

 The two men reconciled in September 1976, after Frank Sinatra orchestrated a surprise appearance by Martin on Lewis's annual Labor Day telethon for the Muscular Dystrophy Association, saying only "I have a friend who loves what you do every year."
 The pair beamed and embraced, and then had a few minutes of friendly banter, during which Lewis asked Martin, "Uh, so, you workin'?"
-According to Dean's daughter, Deana Martin, Frank had secreted Dean in Ed McMahon's dressing room where he was then briefly spotted by Jerry's son, Gary Lewis.
+According to Dean's daughter, Deana Martin, Frank had hidden Dean in Ed McMahon's dressing room where he was then briefly spotted by Jerry's son, Gary Lewis.
 To be safe, he didn't say anything to his father and the surprise went off without a hitch.[8]
 The brief reunion was big national news and, according to Lewis, the two spoke "every day after that".

-In 1987, when Martin's son, Dean Paul Martin, was killed in a plane crash, Lewis attended the funeral unannounced, sat in the back, and did not reveal his presence to Martin.
-According to Lewis's 2005 memoir Dean & Me and Deana Martin's 2004 book Memories Are Made of This,[citation needed] when Martin found out about it soon after the funeral; he called Lewis and talked to him for about an hour.[9]
+In 1987, when Martin's son, Dean Paul Martin, was killed in an airplane crash, Lewis attended the funeral unannounced, sat in the back, and did not reveal his presence to Martin.
+According to Lewis's 2005 memoir Dean & Me and Deana Martin's 2004 book Memories Are Made of This,[citation needed] when Martin found out about it soon after the funeral, he called Lewis and talked to him for about an hour.[9]
 In 1989, the two reunited for the last time on Martin's 72nd birthday at Bally's Hotel and Casino in Las Vegas, where Martin was doing a week of shows.
 Lewis presented him with a birthday cake, thanked him for all the years he gave joy to the world, and finally joked, "Why we broke up, I'll never know."[10]
 This would be the last public reunion of the duo before Martin's death on Christmas Day 1995.

 Despite their animosity after the split, Lewis published an affectionate memoir of his partnership with Martin called Dean & Me: A Love Story in 2005.